medcomdk/dk-ehmi-sbdh/input/pagecontent/index.md

 ehmiSbdhcan therefore be send and delivered through the eDelivery Network in EHMI Core in all use cases, where ehmiSbdhserves the entire EHMI ecosystem.

-## ehmiSbdhin relation to EHMI Core
+## ehmiSBDH in relation to EHMI Core

 ehmiSbdhwraps the bidirectional message with clinical content between the Message Service Handlers (MSH) and serve as a neutral container for whatever MedCom Message, that is being send.
 If it is a FHIR, OIOXml or Edifact message, ehmiSbdhcan wrap it and due to extensive extraction of metadata from the message also serve the ground for
 - handling ehmiSbdhAcknowledgements